smithphil88/football-shirt-quiz/README.md

 ### Future features

-If this site was to expand, I would implement the following:
+If this site was to be expanded, I would implement the following:
 - Two new game modes - a harder guess the team mode and a guess the team badge mode.
 - A message that warns the user they are leaving the page if they click the title button.
 - More questions in each game mode.